Arc Flash Boundary Hazard

 • It is ensured that electrical workers use the correct equipment and follow precise procedures when in the proximity of live electrical equipment.

 The arc flash boundary and the rules governing access within it take precedence over the shock protection boundaries.
-So, for example, if the flash protection boundary is greater than the limited approach boundary, then no unqualified person can be permitted in the limited approach area, and even qualified workers must wear appropriate arc-resistant PPE.
+So, for example, if the flash protection boundary is greater than the limited and restricted approach boundary, then no unqualified person can be permitted in the limited approach area, and even qualified workers must wear appropriate arc-resistant PPE.

-Arc Flash Boundary Hazard On-Line Buyer's Guide
+Arc Flash Boundary Explained On-Line Buyer's Guide

 The Electricity Forum Online Industrial Electrical Power Buyer's Guide is an interactive reference tool for buyers and specifiers, providing information on equipment, companies, products and services for North America's electrical industry.
 Search through hundreds of leading Suppliers and thousands of product categories.
 Add Your Company Today!

-Free Arc Flash Boundary Hazard Magazine Subscription
+Free Arc Flash Boundary Explained Magazine Subscription

 The Electricity Forum is a North American "value added" publisher of Transmission & Distribution print/digital magazine: Electricity Today - a leading electrical transmission and distribution magazine.
 Magazine is distributed FREE of charge to North American electrical industry professionals.